Alliance for Free Citizens - November 15th, Hour 3

 Well, that's exactly right, Sean.

-And about half of those nurses have decided, based on their own medical experience that they choose not to get the vaccination for whatever reason.
+And about half of those nurses have decided, based on their own medical experience, that they choose not to get the vaccination for whatever reason, health, having observed the consequences of the vaccine and some of the people they treat, whatever.

 And they are the ones who've been on the front line.

-Do they give up their job, a job that they've loved and practiced for their career, or will they have to uh succumb to the government's coercion and hopefully they won't have to be able to do that?
+Do they give up their job, a job that they've loved and practiced for their career, or will they have to succumb to the government's coercion?

-General counsel for the Alliance for Free Citizens, also a candidate for attorney general for the great state of Kansas, sir.
+Chris Kolbach, we're going to follow this, general counsel for the Alliance for Free Citizens, also a candidate for Attorney General for the great state of Kansas.

 Thanks for the update.